-We're updating our privacy policies in preparation for the changes to data protection regulations coming into force on 25 May 2018.
+We're updating our privacy policies in preparation for the changes to data protection regulations that came into force on 25 May 2018.
 We will be bound by EU and UK data legislation:

 We are the Tri-borough Music Hub (TBMH) - the lead organization that oversees the delivery of music education in three West London boroughs - the London Borough of Hammersmith and Fulham; the Royal Borough of Kensington and Chelsea; and City of Westminster - working with schools, pupils, the workforce and the community.
 Through an agreed shared-services model, we are a centralised Local Authority service which receives core funding from the Department for Education via the Arts Council England delivering an extensive programme of musical learning in and out of school.
 The TBMH is part of the School Standards Team in Children’s Services and is a Local Authority service, with The Royal Borough of Kensington & Chelsea acting as the lead borough for Tri-borough working.

 Mailing address: Tri-borough Music Hub; Lyric Hammersmith; Lyric Square; King Street; London; W6 0QL

 Tri-borough Music Hub (TBMH) is the data controller and has overall control for all of the data it processes.